ZTX-Foundation/tuxedo-zk/script/zk/README.md

 Check `deployments/{chainId}/` exists.
 Start new run if data is lost.

-**Script logs "Script ran successfully" but transactions fail**
+**Deployment fails but addresses are saved**

-Addresses are saved to the run file before transactions broadcast.
-If broadcast fails after address logging, the run file contains addresses but `lastCompletedProposal` doesn't increment.
+Addresses may be saved to the run file before transactions complete.
+If the deployment fails after addresses are logged, the run file contains addresses but `lastCompletedProposal` doesn't increment.
 Re-running attempts to deploy the same contracts, causing address conflicts.

 Fix:
 1. Check if addresses were actually deployed on-chain